 Essentials!
 When Foundations students are ready to dig deeper with spelling mastery, grammar, and vocabulary, Essentials is an excellent next step.
 Students review the phonograms, spelling rules, and linguistic concepts they have learned, and the emphasis shifts much more to applying them for mastery in spelling.
 They also learn the remaining spelling rules, new morphology and language tools that further strengthen vocabulary and comprehension, and foundational grammar concepts such as the parts of speech.

 Our new, expanded 2nd Edition of Essentials is even more effective for students who have already completed Foundations than the 1st edition was, because three levels of instruction within each lesson allow you to choose the level of spelling words, grammar practice, and vocabulary activities appropriate for your student.
-No separate Advanced Lists needed; they are built right in, with activities and practice to match!
+No separate materials needed; the three levels are built right in, with activities and practice to match!
 The vocabulary instruction sections for the level B and level C spelling words introduce almost 200 new roots, prefixes, suffixes from Greek, Latin, Old English, French and more.

 In addition, students shoud read widely using whatever literature or reading curriculum you prefer.
 Having learned the phonograms and spelling rules they need to decode 98% of English words, they are ready to begin exploring whatever books are the best fit for their interests, age, and vocabulary level.

 For those using the 1st (2012) edition of Essentials, we recommend use of the optional Advanced Spelling Lists for Essentials as a supplement or replacement for the lists in the book for any student continuing from Foundations.
 Students who have encountered many of the the concepts previously in Foundations are often ready to start applying them in the context of more complex words.

-For more information on the differences between the two programs, see Do We Want Essentials or Foundations? on the Logic of English Blog.
+For a discussion on choosing between the two programs, see Do We Want Essentials or Foundations? on the Logic of English Blog.
 For a detailed comparison chart outlining the similarities and differences between the two, see What's the Difference Between Foundations and Essentials?